What Is a Health Insurance Deductible? What You Pay Before Coverage Begins

 Which Is Better?

 The choice between an HDHP or an LDHP will depend on an individual's specific needs and financial situation.
-Young and healthy individuals who do not expect to require frequent medical attention may opt for a HDHP to save on monthly premiums.
+Young and healthy individuals who do not expect to require frequent medical attention might want to opt for a HDHP to save on monthly premiums.

-On the other hand, individuals who require frequent medical attention or have a chronic medical condition may opt for a LDHP to reduce their out-of-pocket expenses and get coverage more quickly.
-For example, a sickly senior that requires frequent specialist visits and expensive prescriptions may want a lower deductible so their insurance company can start paying for their medical expenses more quickly.
+On the other hand, individuals who require frequent medical attention or have a chronic medical condition may prefer an LDHP to reduce their out-of-pocket expenses and get coverage more quickly.
+For example, a sickly senior that sees specialists regularly and has expensive prescriptions may want a lower deductible so their insurance company can start paying for their medical expenses sooner.

 How Do I Know What Deductible Amount To Choose?